anfreire/Comment-Header-Generator/README.md

 }
 ```

-Then map a language to use it:
+And mapping it to a language:

 ```json
 "commentHeaderGenerator.languageMapping": {